Root Canal Treatment in Grand Rapids, MI

 Why Choose Always a Smile Dental?

 It’s always important to take care of your smile.
 This includes scheduling routine cleanings to avoid root canals.
 However, if we recommend the procedure, we want you to know you’re in good hands.
 Long gone are the days of archaic tools and processes associated with root canals.
-We use proper treatment, modern technology, local anesthetic, and a caring touch to take care of you and your smile.
+Always a Smile Dental uses proper treatment, modern technology, local anesthetic, and a caring touch to take care of you and your smile.
 We’re happy to dispel the taboo surrounding root canal procedures one patient at a time!
 If you’re feeling discomfort or pain in your teeth or gums, schedule your appointment today.
 Once we have a better look at your gums, we can make an accurate assessment and begin planning for your root canal treatment.

 Why Choose Us